ThyLor/ThyLor/README.md

 ### Hi there 👋

-AI, Math, Stat guy.
+Math, Stat guy.
 I like to learn new things.
 Only good vibes.

-😎 Currently into RL, Probabilistic graphical models and Causality.
+😎 Currently into Causality.
 🥁🎯 Eager to work on new exciting problems.
 💬 AMA.